 Origin of Indian

 In the 18th century the term American Indian came to be used for the aboriginal inhabitants of the United States and Canada; it now includes the aboriginal peoples of South America as well.
 (When necessary, further distinctions are made with such terms as North American Indian and South American Indian. ) The terms Amerindian and Amerind subsequently developed in the attempt to reduce ambiguity.
-For some, especially among North American Indians, the preferred designation is Native American.
+The most recent designation, especially in North America, is Native American.
 American Indians themselves tend to favor the terms Indian, American Indian, or a specific tribal name.
 They sometimes refer to themselves collectively as Indian peoples.
 All these terms appear in edited writing.
 Whether one or several will gain ascendancy over the others remains to be seen.
 See Eskimo.
 See also honest Injun, Indian giver.

 How to use Indian in a sentence